borisyurkevich/snippets/README.md

 Test difference between locales and how they render time and date format.
 Get am / pm symbol.
 Create a date for of the beginning of a day.

+### App Name.
+Read app name in the code.
+Great for user facing text when you don't want to hard code app name because it can change in the future.